 My Ginger Peach Smoothie is a great recipe for using overripe or bruised peaches and comes together with just four ingredients, five if you add a little maple syrup for extra sweetness although that's totally optional.

 When you drink this vegan peach smoothie, you first get the sweet hit from the peach then the slight heat from the ginger comes through after.
-It's refreshing with comforting warmth and is the perfect way to start your day.
+It's refreshing with comforting warmth and like my other vegan smoothie recipes, is the perfect way to start your day.

 Here's the rundown on what's going into this Ginger Peach Smoothie:

 - Peaches - You can use nectarines too.
 This is a great opportunity to use up any battered and bruised peaches or nectarines you have.
 You can use frozen peaches instead of fresh but if so, I recommend switching the banana for a fresh one if you do so the smoothie blends more easily and doesn't end up too thick.

 - Frozen banana - Makes your smoothie thick, creamy, cold and sweet without diluting it as ice would.